RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 # PART I - C# rules

-The rules in this part are C# programming language rules which define how the C# programming language is to be used, independent of used frameworks, libraries, architecture, design, functionality, and tools.
+The rules in this part specify how to use the C# programming language.

+Note: For compactness, most code examples only adhere to its associated rule, not to all rules.

+Note: The styling and formatting in the [Templates](#Templates) section overrules all other code examples.

 [TOC]